vikin91/BibSpace/README.md

 ### From Version <=0.5.2 to 0.6.x

-Update first to version 0.5.3.
+1) *Important*: Update to version 0.5.3 first - this will enable JSON backups.
-Then backup your data to JSON format and make sure that data can be restored correctly.
+2) Backup your data to JSON format and make sure that data can be restored correctly.
-Next, update to version 0.6.0 and restore data from the JSON backup.
+3) Replace code with version 0.6.0 and restore data from the JSON backup.

 ### From Version 0.5.0 to >0.5.0

-Update normally, then execute the following:
+1) Update normally by replacing the code with newer version
+2) Execute the following commands:

 ```
 mkdir -p json_data